 Water softener allows household water to become demineralised (soft water) stopping any limescale possibilities arising.
 In the 1980s, we were the first company to offer a product to householders that demineralised tap water.

 Based on an ion exchange resin system with a built-in exhaustion colour indicator, we initially launched our product via Sunbeam, who then became Oster.
 In the 1990s we supplied a Tap Water Demineraliser, alongside a Steam Iron Cleaner and a Safety Liquid Descaler for Rowenta and Groupe Seb.
-By the 2000s, Home-tek International came on board for a Water Softener for sale alongside their steam mops and irons.
+By the 2000s, Home-tek International came on board for a Water Softener to sell alongside their steam mops and irons.

 Today we produce for many companies under many different brands all in the knowledge that our product is a tried and tested lightweight solution (only weighing it at 75g) that generates up to 10 litres of demineralised water, safe for use in all household steam generating appliances.